bernardosulzbach/bernardosulzbach.github.io/random/communication-protocols.md

 Timeouts and three ACKs for the same segment.
 Retransmitting after three ACKs is known as fast retransmit.

-**What is TCP fast recovery?**
+**What is TCP Fast Recovery?**

-In fast recovery, which is entered after three duplicate ACKs, the congestion window is halved and then grows linearly.
+In Fast Recovery, which is entered after three duplicate ACKs, the congestion window is halved and then grows linearly.
 After a timeout, we are back to the slow start, in which the congestion window has size = 1 MSS and grows exponentially.

-This is because 3 duplicate ACKs indicate a network capable of delivering some segments.
+The reasoning behind this is that multiple duplicate ACKs indicate a network capable of delivering some segments.
 However, a timeout indicates a more serious congestion or even failure of the network.

 A variable controls the slow start threshold, which determines when the connection changes to AIMD.
 It is typically set to half the congestion window